 11. Do not finalize a project is Final:

 How much ever we have pre-planned for the project and how best team we have to work it is always advised to clearly check the requirements, organizational changes, re-alignment etc can affect the project completion.
 The project plan should be revisited regularly.

 12. Do not shy away in asking a Feedback:

 Always do yourself a favor by asking a feedback, believe me you will not be placing yourself in awkward position but to your surprise you will learn something about a natural strength you are not aware of.

 13. Last but not the least, do not work to impress your boss or your team.

 Thus being successful in project management is a combination of experience, adaptability, awareness and soft skills.It's tough for a project manager to juggle so many balls at the same time, but knowing what not do would really help to play his game safe.

-Author Bio: I am Maria Thomas, Content Marketing Manager and Product Specialist at GreyCampus with eight years rich experience on professional certification courses like PMI- Project Management Professional, PMI-ACP, Prince2, ITIL (Information Technology Infrastructure Library), Big Data, Cloud, Digital Marketing and Six Sigma.
+Maria Thomas is a Content Marketing Manager and Product Specialist at GreyCampus with eight years rich experience on professional certification courses like PMI- Project Management Professional, PMI-ACP, Prince2, ITIL (Information Technology Infrastructure Library), Big Data, Cloud, Digital Marketing and Six Sigma.